 (Future) CCT and Purple Line project status:

 The MTA Alternatives Analysis/Prelimary Environmental Impact Statement (AA/DEIS) was released in October, 2008.
-The Executives and County Councils of both Montgomery and Prince George’s County have recommended the light rail alternative be selected.
-Governor O’Malley selected the light rail as the “Locally Preferred Alternative” in August of 2009.
-The Federal Transit Administration granted approval for the project to enter the Preliminary Design phase on October, 2011.
-The earliest construction can begin is 2015.
+The Executives and County Councils of both Montgomery and Prince George’s County recommended the light rail alternative be selected, and Governor O’Malley selected the light rail as the “Locally Preferred Alternative” in August of 2009.
+The MTA completed the Final Environmental Impact Statement in Nov.
+2013.
+Construction can begin as early as 2015 if funding is approved by the Federal Transit Administration.

 The Purple Line AA/DEIS is at www.purplelinemd.com.
 See the website www.purplelinenow.org and the Sierra Club 2005 Newsletter for more on the transportation and environmental issues from a regional perspective.